-Adult: Intensive Outpatient Group sessions meet Mondays, Wednesdays, and Fridays from 10am-1pm. .
-Adolescent: Intensive Outpatient Sessions meet Monday 4-7pm, Wednesday from 5-8pm and Thursdays from 4-7pm.
-Psychiatry: Psychiatric services are available to both IOP patient and to the general public.
+Adult: Adult Intensive Outpatient Group sessions meet Mondays, Wednesdays, and Fridays from 10am-1pm. .
+Adolescent: Adolescent Intensive Outpatient Sessions meet Monday 4-7pm, Wednesday from 4-7pm and Thursdays from 4-7pm.
+Psychiatry: Psychiatric services are available to both IOP patients and to the general public.
 We have a top notch psychiatric team that specializes in addictions, mood disorders, PTSD, and other general psychiatric issues.
-For psychiatric visits please go to www.ocpam.com and ask for an appointment at True North Recovery Services.
+For psychiatric appointments, please call True North at (760) 517-6544.

 At True North Recovery Services, we use a 12-step based approach to treatment.
 With that said, we are not a simple indoctrination into a 12-step program.
 We are not interested in selling Alcoholics Anonymous.
 Alcoholics Anonymous is free and is open for anyone with a desire to stop drinking.
 What we do provide is an array of evidence based therapies to provide our clients with the best possible outcomes.
 We have many patients who also participate in SMART recovery and find that this is not an issue for them in our groups.
 Our treatment paradigm views addiction as a physiological condition that occurs in the brain of the addict and is treatable.
 We believe that evidence based treatments work to keep the brain operating properly and we educate those we treat with this mindset.

 In addition to mood disorders, anxiety disorders can be very common amongst those suffering from an addictive disorder.
 To further complicate this matter, many medications that treat anxiety disorders are highly addictive themselves.
 At True North Recovery Services, our expert staff will guide you and your family through these rough waters.